WeCanSTU/SC7A20H-Accelerometer/README.md

 The SC7A20H module, with its high precision, low power consumption, and wide operating temperature range (-40°C to +85°C), as well as wide voltage compatibility (1.71V to 3.6V) and **1.8V digital IO support**, is an ideal choice for consumer electronics, industrial equipment, and health monitoring fields.
 Its clear pin layout and user-friendly design facilitate quick integration, enabling developers to achieve innovative functionalities and gain a competitive edge in the market.

-If you need further adjustments or have any other requirements, feel free to let me know!

 ## **Resources and Support**